 2. Have an Intake Form READY TO GO.

 Here is a link to the INTAKE FORMS FOR DMF.
 Fill out your form ahead of time to save time in line.

 WE REALLY, REALLY, REALLY WANT THOSE INTAKE FORMS FILLED OUT BEFORE PEOPLE GET THERE :)

 so that we can get trucks and trailers in smoothly and keep things moving along.
 We also want trailers and rigs to be able to go pick up more horses and not be stuck in intake lines.

 3. Follow guides and be timely.
 Everyone will be ready to unload their horses, so please follow directions from the shed row managers.

 When you arrive at the DMF, there will be staff onsite helping with intake and stabling.
 There will be coordinators managing intake in the shed rows and will oversee all the owners and horses, helping everyone get settled in, calling vets or whatever needs to be done and keeping hourly charts on what is going on with horses.

 If you’d like to volunteer:

 At this time, volunteers will not be in the stabling areas, only staff and owners.

-Volunteers whom want to help will be asked to go to the covered arena, fill out paperwork and assessed in which way they can help best.
-Then when DMGG is ready for help we will call for a certain number of folks to help in the shed rows.
+Volunteers who want to help will be asked to go to the covered arena, fill out paperwork and be assessed for which way they can help best.
+When DMGG is ready for help we will call for a certain number of folks to help in the shed rows.